 If a ball joint completely fails, the results can be dangerous as the wheel’s angle will become uncontrolled.
 Worn suspension will cause the tyre to become worn unevenly because the wheel will be at an unintended angle.
 Adjusting the tracking is not the answer see more about tracking on our tracking page.
 If there is play or excessive movement in a ball joint a replacement is the answer.
 A creak, rattle or knocking noise will be due to a lack of lubricant.
 The rubber boot that retains the grease around the joint eventually perishes and the grease begins to leak out.
 Renewing the boot is a possibility but the better solution is to replace the complete ball joint and on many occasions this will be as a complete arm.

 We at Autoexperts Medway have established a superb reputation for high quality replacement services.
 Refer to our testimonials from our customers from Chatham, Gillingham and Rochester on our testimonial page.

 On many occasions when carrying out a diagnosis a partial strip down is necessary.
 Should you agree to have any necessary work completed at this time, this initial diagnosis becomes free due to the fact that your vehicle has been partially stripped down already.

 So if your vehicle has a knocking noise or a rattle when driving?
 If it is creaking when cornering or there is play in a ball joint?
 Has a boot worn or split.
 It may be need to be renewed.
-Come to Auto Experts Medway in Chatham we are close to both Gillingham and Rochester in Medway making us the idea garage for shoppers and commuters.
+Come to Autoexperts Medway in Gillingham we are close to both Chatham and Rochester in Medway making us the idea garage for shoppers and commuters.

 Clutch – Drive Shafts – Fly Wheels – Gearboxes – Prop Shafts – Rear Axles – Wheel Bearings – CV Joints and Gaitors